Security-Onion-Solutions/securityonion-docs/cases.rst

 Installation
 ------------

 Cases is a part of :ref:`soc`.
 It's automatically enabled when doing an Import, Eval, Standalone, Manager, or ManagerSearch installation.
-If you want the quickest and easiest way to try out Cases, follow our :ref:`first-time-users` guide.
+If you want the quickest and easiest way to try out Cases, you can follow our :ref:`first-time-users` guide to install a minimal Import installation.

 Creating a New Case
 -------------------